ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.4.4.1 Contest

 The **contest** is *QuestWorlds*' primary resolution mechanic for overcoming **story obstacles**, and is used the most often where the outcome is uncertain.
-It also provides the foundation for other types of uncertain **contest**, including several **long** ones.
+It also provides the foundation for other types of uncertain **contest**, including several **sequences** (see §5.0).
 As such, it receives both an overview of key concepts here as well as a more detailed treatment in §4.

 A **contest** can be summarized as follows: